alberreman/Distributed-Collaborative-Entity/conditions of collaborative projects.md

 benefit of our companies, employees, and communities – both local and global – and create a blueprint for a brighter future.

-*Need to work out what exactly this means. "individual data" is a misnomer.
-Consensual use of data is what we are getting at, and we need to better articulate what we mean when we say consensual.
-Agreeing to terms and conditions is not good enough